Middle East enterprises scaling upon the AI evolution toward HR excellence

 Known for its rich cultural heritage, the Middle East region is rapidly emerging as a global economic hub.
 As organisations scale their operations and adapt to the demands of the modern workforce, the need to embrace new-age HR-Tech, driven by automation and AI, is inevitable.

-According to statistics by Business News Daily, the adoption of HR technology has significantly reshaped HR practices globally.
+According to latest statistics published by local media, the adoption of HR technology has significantly reshaped HR practices globally.
 This shift has not only improved the efficiency and effectiveness of HR functions but has also yielded impressive statistical results:

 2. Payroll in minutes: Gulf businesses utilising AI-based payroll systems have reported an 87 per cent reduction in payroll processing errors, leading to higher employee satisfaction and a fully compliant payroll process.